Foo-Manroot/foo-manroot.github.io/_posts/2018-10-14-cybercamp-medium.markdown

 This way, in our partial private key we may have enough information to decrypt the file.

-Let's begin by creating a file, `partial_key.der`, with the known bytes of our key:
+Let's begin by creating a file, `partial_key.der`, with the known Bytes of our key:
 ```sh
 $ base64 -d > partial_key.der
 MIIBOwIBAAJBAMSwf+/I42wFwNpDQiGuv0fb9w5Ria2JJAjzrYEYKp4HAKB8nXxm